bmalia/dotfiles/INSTALLATION.md

   - Desktop: `"${base_packages[@]}" "${legacy_packages[@]}"`

 \* _If you don't use yay, substitute it for your AUR helper/wrapper_ \
-\* _If you're not on an Arch-based distro, install all of the equivalent packages through your package manager_
+\* _If you're not on an Arch-based distro, install all of the equivalent packages through your package manager.
+You can find the packages used in the `packages.conf` file._

 ### 4. Install the config